 As well, neither the United States, nor Canada report suicides based on the religion of the deceased.

 Generally, in America, according to the U.S. Centers for Disease Control (CDC), suicide rates have been rising in nearly every state.
-In 2016, nearly 45,000 Americans age 10 or older died by suicide.
+In 2016, nearly 45,000 Americans aged 10 or older died by suicide.
 Suicide is the tenth leading cause of death.
 It is also one of the three leading causes that are on the rise.

 The same is true of Canada, where suicide is the ninth leading cause of death.

 Anecdotal information offers some clues about the crisis of suicide in the Muslim community.
-Last year, Sound Vision established a partnership with Crisis Text Line to offer a free, confidential, text-based hotline service for Muslims.
+In 2017, Sound Vision established a partnership with Crisis Text Line to offer a free, confidential, text-based hotline service for Muslims.
 By texting “SALAM” to the number 741741 at any day or time, callers can reach out to a counselor trained to handle all kinds of crises.
 Suicide was the fifth most common reason people texted or called.